christoph-feb22/cstettner.github.io/about_me.md

 My name is Christoph Stettner and I'm a software developer.
 I'm not focused on a specific language.
 In my daily business I am working with the .NET platform, mostly with C#.
-For my side projects I'm workin with F# and Xamarin as much as possible.
+For my side projects I'm workin with F#, Xamarin and ASP.NET as much as possible.
 I often try some new technices to get new insights.
 So I will blog about my experiences with all that stuff.